Settlement Planning Education Center

-The total cost of the program will be about $4,750.
-Each Part of the RSP program costs $999, books cost roughly $750 (the required treatise in RSP Part 1 is about $700; the required textbooks for Parts 2 and 3 are about $50 total), and there is a $1,000 application fee payable to the Registry of Settlement Planners Board.
+The total cost of the program will be about $3,750.
+Each Part of the RSP program costs $999, books cost roughly $750 (the required treatise in RSP Part 1 is about $700; the required textbooks for Parts 2 and 3 are about $50 total).

 The entire program is online.
 The course content, including presentations, can be viewed on your computer, tablet, or phone.

 It depends entirely on how hard you want to work and how much time you can devote to the program.
 In this self-paced program, the only limitation is that each Part must be completed within a year of registration.
 Once you have completed the coursework, you must submit a comprehensive settlement plan to the RSP Board.

 At this time, Settlement Planning Education Center is the only education provider approved by the RSP Board.
 There are three courses: Part 1: Settlement Planning Seminar, Part 2: Law for Settlement Planners, and Part 3: Financial Planning for Settlement Planners.

 You will be provided with a certificate of completion of each course that you can provide to any professional or licensing organization.
 Most organizations will count the course for as many as 40 hours of continuing education credit.
 Neither SPEC nor the Registry of Settlement Planners applies for the the continuing education for you.